raspberrycoulis/Pi-Ping/README.md

     $ git clone https://github.com/raspberrycoulis/Pi-Ping.git

 ### Usage
-The script will, by default, check the HTTP status of Google.com.
+The script will, by default, check the HTTP status of Google.
 You can change this in the code easily, by changing the `website` variable, replacing "https://www.google.co.uk" with your website.

 Before running the script, make sure it is executable by running (assuming you have cloned this in your home directory):